 Butternut Squash Dal

-- 3 tbl coconut oil, unrefined plus additional for tarka
+- 3 tablespoon coconut oil, unrefined plus additional for tarka

 - a pinch of pepper

-- 1 tsp ground fennel seed plus additional for tarka
+- 1 teaspoon ground fennel seed plus additional for tarka

 - 2 cups red lentils, rinsed( you can also use yellow or brown).
 This type of dal does not need to be previously soaked

-- 1 tsp apple cider vinegar or a splash of lemon
+- 1 tablespoon apple cider vinegar or lemon

 - fresh jalapeño peppers, fine dice

 Stir in cumin, coriander, pepper and fennel, for about 1 minute.
 Add turmeric, garlic and ginger, stir for 30 seconds more.
 Add lentils with water and coconut milk.
-Bring to a boil.
+Raise heat to medium high and bring to a boil.

-Note- to reheat, you may need to add more liquid.
-Dal will thicken( like soup) when it is refrigerated or frozen.
+Note- to reheat, add liquid.
+Dal will thicken( like soup) when refrigerated or frozen.
 You can also make a fresh tarka.

 To make the tarka: